cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/nonstandard.md

 From the fitted Gaussian, we see the mean is at +0.30 which would indicate a bias of ~30% of the uncertainty on mu from choosing the powerlaw when the true function is an exponential.

->**[danger]**
+!!! danger
->If the `discrete` nuisance is left floating, it will be profiled by looping through the possible index values and finding the pdf which gives the best fit.
+    If the `discrete` nuisance is left floating, it will be profiled by looping through the possible index values and finding the pdf which gives the best fit.
 This allows for the [**discrete profiling method**](https://arxiv.org/pdf/1408.6865.pdf) to be applied for any method which involves a profiled likelihood (frequentist methods).
 You should be careful however since MINOS knows nothing about these nuisances and hence estimations of uncertainties will be incorrect.
 Instead, uncertainties from scans and limits will correctly account for these nuisances.
 Currently the Bayesian methods will *not* properly treat the nuisances so some care should be taken when interpreting Bayesian results.

 ## RooSplineND multidimensional splines